2026 Season Speakers

 Dr. Yoni Applebaum

-Deputy executive editor at The Atlantic and the author of Stuck: How the Privileged and the Propertied Broke the Engine of American Opportunity.
+Yoni Appelbaum is a deputy executive editor at The Atlantic and the author of Stuck: How the Privileged and the Propertied Broke the Engine of American Opportunity.
 Appelbaum is a social and cultural historian of the United States.
 Before joining The Atlantic, he was a lecturer on history and literature at Harvard University.
 He previously taught at Babson College and at Brandeis University, where he received his Ph.D. in American history.

 Week 5